How to use Slack for project management

 In short, teams using Slack benefit from better communication, collaboration and get results: work is finished faster and to a better standard, with happier people.
 What’s not to love?

 Collaboration and chat is managed in channels inside Slack.
 If you had everyone ‘talking’ at the same time, to everyone, it would get too confusing.
-You can invite people to a channel.
-You might already have Slack within the oorganization with channels for different departments.
+You can invite people to a private channel.
+You might already have Slack within the organization with channels for different departments.

 Here are some example slack channels for project management that you could set up.